 A Good Expense Ratio Example

-Ever year, Charles Schwab takes 0.02% of your investment and pays itself for running this index fund for you.
+Every year, Charles Schwab takes 0.02% of your investment and pays itself to cover the fund expenses.

 If you have $10,000 in this fund, then your annual cost would be $2.